Central Zone

 LAVA LAKE, Little: Rainbow trout, brook trout

 Catch-and-release for trout including bull trout.
 Fishing is restricted to fly-fishing only with barbless hooks upstream of Bridge 99 (Lower Bridge).
-The Metolius River above Allingham Campground Bridge (NF-1217) closed to angling for the season on November 1 and will reopen May 22, 2026.
+The Metolius River above Allingham Campground Bridge (NF-1217) closed to angling for the season and will reopen May 22, 2026.

 NORTH TWIN LAKE: Rainbow trout

-Open to fishing all year; however, the access roads are not maintained for winter travel Brown bullhead, which have been illegally introduced to North Twin for a second time following the 2015 rotenone treatment, have increased in abundance.
+Broodstock rainbow trout were stocked into North Twin Lake the last week of January.
+This is a rare and exciting opportunity to catch trophy trout from Wizard Falls Hatchery, many in the 4-8 lbs. range.
+As a reminder, to allow everyone a chance at catching one of these fish, only one fish over 20 inches long can be harvested each day.
+Brown bullhead, which have been illegally introduced to North Twin for a second time following the 2015 rotenone treatment, has increased in abundance.
 This is a reminder that it is illegal to transport live fish in Oregon without a permit from ODFW.
 North and South Twin were last stocked in early September.
-Last updated 1/8/26.
+Last updated 2/5/26.

 OCHOCO RESERVOIR: Rainbow trout, black crappie, smallmouth bass